 Review summary: Fujifilm X-E3 vs Canon G7 X Mark II

-So what conclusions can be drawn?
-Is the Fujifilm X-E3 better than the Canon G7 X Mark II or vice versa?
+So what is the bottom line?
+Is there a clear favorite between the Fujifilm X-E3 and the Canon G7 X Mark II?
 Below is a summary of the relative strengths of each of the two contestants.

 - More detail: Offers more megapixels (24 vs 20MP) with a 10% higher linear resolution.

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.